The classification of multiplicity-free plethysms of Schur functions: Introduction

 Finally, during the course of writing this paper we stumbled on the following new monotonicity property.
 We believe it will be of interest as it is of a different flavour to the known monotonicity properties of plethysm coefficients \cite{plethysmstab1,BPW,brion,MR1190119}.
 The notation is as defined in \cref{subsec:partitions}.

 \begin{conj} For $\nu$ and $\alpha$ arbitrary partitions, we have that \end{conj}

-\begin{ack} We would like to thank John Stembridge for making available his SF plethysm package.
-The second author would like to thank the Alexander von Humboldt Foundation for financial support and the Leibniz Universit\"at Hannover for their ongoing hospitality. \end{ack}
+\begin{ack} We would like to thank John Stembridge for making available his SF Package.
+The second author would like to thank the Alexander von Humboldt Foundation and EPSRC fellowship grant EP/V00090X/1 for financial support and the Leibniz Universit\"at Hannover for their ongoing hospitality. \end{ack}